Judge Temporarily Protects Abortion Access At Missouri Clinic

 "The court does not believe an 'official action' can include non-action," the judge wrote.

-McNicholas said if state health officials heed the judge's order to decide on the clinic's license renewal application, there likely will be multiple steps.
+McNicholas said if state health officials heed the judge's order to decide on the clinic's license renewal application, there are likely to be multiple steps.

 "One is simply replying to the plan we've provided them," she said.
-"It may include another visit to the clinic, we just don't know.
+"It may include another visit to the clinic; we just don't know.
 We're in completely uncharted territory now.
-We've seen the department of health feels like they can navigate this in whatever way they want to."
+We've seen the Department of Health feels like they can navigate this in whatever way they want to."

 In a lawsuit, Planned Parenthood claims that the state is attempting to shut down Reproductive Health Services of Planned Parenthood of the St. Louis Region by "unlawfully" tying the routine renewal of its license to the completion of an investigation.